Reformation

 12 participants.
 Card sort confirmed users think in familiar mobile app patterns, which grounded the navigation structure.

-Post-purchase features like RefCycle and RefLove increased trust even when users didn't touch them.
-Knowing they existed was enough.
+Unique features like RefCycle and RefLove increased trust, showcasing Ref's commitment to sustainability and brand alignment even though the majority of users didn't touch them.

 Users needed outfit context before they could commit